Tuesday 18 June 1940

 European Air Operations: The Luftwaffe sends a massive raid of 76 bombers against eastern England (Cambridge, Southend, the Thames estuary region) during the night.
 There are 11-12 dead and 30 injured.
-This is the first of a series of such nightly raids, and could be counted as the unofficial start of the Battle of Britain - though the history books state that battle does not begin for another couple of months.
+This is the first of a series of such nightly raids and could be counted as the unofficial start of the Battle of Britain.
+Meanwhile, the history books state that the Battle of Britain does not begin for another couple of months.
 The Luftwaffe incurs light losses during this period.

 The RAF conducts reconnaissance over northern France, Belgium and Holland.
 The RAF also sends 69 bombers to drop 250 bombs on Bremen and Hamburg.

-Battle of the Pacific: 13,415 ton liner RMS Niagara (Captain William Martin) hits a mine and sinks off Auckland, New Zealand.
-Niagara is carrying £ 2.25 Millions of gold from the Bank of England bound for the United States in payment for munitions.
+Battle of the Pacific: 13,415-ton liner RMS Niagara (Captain William Martin) hits a mine and sinks off Auckland, New Zealand.
+Niagara is carrying £ 2.25 Million of gold from the Bank of England bound for the United States in payment for munitions.
 The wreck settles at 121 meters of water.
 Immediately, thoughts turn to salvage of the gold, but the ship is at the outer limits of salvage operations.

-German auxiliary cruiser Orion captures Norwegian vessel Tropic Sea near the Society Islands.
+German auxiliary cruiser Orion captures the Norwegian vessel Tropic Sea near the Society Islands.

 German/Italian Relations: Hitler and Mussolini meet in Munich to discuss the French request for an Armistice.
 They are in no hurry to end the campaign.
 They ultimately send a request for the names of French plenipotentiaries to the French government currently at Bordeaux.
 Hitler is not impressed by the Italian contribution and gives Italy only a small zone of occupation in southern France.
 Mussolini is chagrined, but he has other plans of his own which he does not disclose to his partner.